 Pro tips

-Stay emotionally present but neutral; never make the conversation angry, ambiguous, or apathetic
+Stay emotionally present but neutral and resolute; never make the conversation angry, ambiguous, or apathetic

 Never improvise